swiftlang/swift-evolution/proposals/0163-string-revision-1.md

 > a substring may therefore prolong the lifetime of elements that are no longer
 > otherwise accessible, which can appear to be memory leakage.

 Aside from minor differences, such as having a `SubSequence` of `Self` and a larger size to describe the range of the subsequence, `Substring` will be near-identical from a user perspective.

-In order to be able to write extensions accross both `String` and `Substring`, a new `Unicode` protocol to which the two types will conform will be introduced.
-For the purposes of this proposal, `Unicode` will be defined as a protocol to be used whenver you would previously extend `String`.
-It should be possible to substitute `extension Unicode { ... }` in Swift 4 wherever `extension String { ... }` was written in Swift 3, with one exception: any passing of `self` into an API that takes a concrete `String` will need to be rewritten as `String(self)`.
+In order to be able to write extensions accross both `String` and `Substring`, a new `StringProtocol` protocol to which the two types will conform will be introduced.
+For the purposes of this proposal, `StringProtocol` will be defined as a protocol to be used whenever you would previously extend `String`.
+It should be possible to substitute `extension StringProtocol { ... }` in Swift 4 wherever `extension String { ... }` was written in Swift 3, with one exception: any passing of `self` into an API that takes a concrete `String` will need to be rewritten as `String(self)`.
 If `Self` is a `String` then this should effectively optimize to a no-op, whereas if `Self` is a `Substring` then this will force a copy, helping to avoid the "memory leak" problems described above.

 The exact nature of the protocol – such as which methods should be protocol requirements vs which can be implemented as protocol extensions, are considered implementation details and so not covered in this proposal.

-`Unicode` will conform to `BidirectionalCollection`.
+`StringProtocol` will conform to `BidirectionalCollection`.
-`RangeReplaceableCollection` conformance will be added directly onto the `String` and `Substring` types, as it is possible future `Unicode`-conforming types might not be range-replaceable (e.g. an immutable type that wraps a `const char *`).
+`RangeReplaceableCollection` conformance will be added directly onto the `String` and `Substring` types, as it is possible future `StringProtocol`-conforming types might not be range-replaceable (e.g. an immutable type that wraps a `const char *`).

-The C string interop methods will be updated to those described [here](https://github.com/apple/swift/blob/master/docs/StringManifesto.md#c-string-interop): two `withCString` operations and two `init(cString:)` constructors, one each for UTF8 and for arbitrary encodings.
+The C string interop methods will be updated to a variant of those described [here](https://github.com/apple/swift/blob/master/docs/StringManifesto.md#c-string-interop): two `withCString` operations and two `init(cString:)` constructors, one each for UTF8 and for arbitrary encodings.
 The primary change is to remove "non-repairing" variants of construction from nul-terminated C strings.
 In both of the construction APIs, any invalid encoding sequence detected will have its longest valid prefix replaced by `U+FFFD`, the Unicode replacement character, per the Unicode specification.
 This covers the common case.
-The replacement is done physically in the underlying storage and the validity of the result is recorded in the String's encoding such that future accesses need not be slowed down by possible error repair separately.
+The replacement can be done physically in the underlying storage and the validity of the result can be recorded in the String's encoding such that future accesses need not be slowed down by possible error repair separately.
 Construction that is aborted when encoding errors are detected can be accomplished using APIs on the encoding.

-Additionally, an `init` that takes a collection of code units and an encoding will allow for construction of a `String` from arbitrary collections – for example, an `UnsafeBuffer` containing a non-nul-terminated C string.
+Additionally, an `init` that takes a collection of code units and an encoding will allow for construction of a `String` from arbitrary collections – for example, an `UnsafeBufferPointer` containing a non-nul-terminated C string.

 The current transcoding support will be updated to improve usability and performance.
 The primary changes will be: